Programs Designed for Hockey Players

 Will the skaters be split into groups like the Canskate program?

 While the skaters are split into groups they are only to perform drills and not by ability, like the Canskate program.
 We will do drills as a group so that the entire ice surface is used.

 I now have a scheduling conflict can I get a refund?

 Prior to 48 hours before the start of a Program, refunds are issued for the full amount of the registration.
-Within 24 hours of the start of a Program, a non-transferable FAMILY credit will be issued for unused time less an adminstration fee of $35.00.
+Within 48 hours of the start of a Program, a non-transferable FAMILY credit will be issued for unused time, less an administration fee of $35.00.

 After a Program has started refunds are only issued in the event of an emergency situation/injury, which limits the participation within a program.
 A Doctors note will be required.
 Please contact the office immediately.

 All credit notes will expire 1 year after the date of issue.

 *** 2022 Upcoming Skating Program Schedules and online Registration Details ***